sashuk/storybook-sync-tabs-scroll/README.md

 ---

-# :warning: There are other extension that do the same, for example https://chromewebstore.google.com/detail/synchronize-tab-scrolling/phceoocamipnafpgnchbfhkdlbleeafc?hl=en
+## :warning: There are other extensions that do the same, for example https://chromewebstore.google.com/detail/synchronize-tab-scrolling/phceoocamipnafpgnchbfhkdlbleeafc?hl=en

 ---